Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 {% hint style="info" %}
 Method `getUrlVariables` was added in ACPCore version 2.3.0 and ACPIdentity version 2.1.0.
 Method `getUrlVariablesWithCompletionHandler` was added in ACPCore version 2.5.0 and ACPIdentity version 2.2.0.
 {% endhint %}

-This API gets the Visitor ID Service variables in URL query parameter form, and these variables will be consumed by the hybrid app.
-This method returns an appropriately formed string that contains the Visitor ID Service URL variables.
-There will be no leading \(&\) or \(?\) punctuation because the caller is responsible for placing the variables in their resulting java.net.URI in the correct location.

-If an error occurs while retrieving the URL string, _callback_ will be called with a null value.
-Otherwise, the following information is added to the string that is returned in the callback:

-* The `adobe_mc` attribute is an URL encoded list that contains:
-  * `MCMID` - Experience Cloud ID \(ECID\)
-  * `MCORGID` - Experience Cloud Org ID
-  * `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics)
-  * `TS` - A timestamp taken when this request was made
-* The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics).

 #### iOS